BlueBridgeTechnologies/dispatch-kotlin/README.md

 ### Basic Usage

-Create an instance of Dispatch using an Rx Scheduler
+Create an instance of `Dispatch` using an Rx Scheduler.

-Define a dispatchable action (can optionally provide properties to the class for passing extra information)
+Define a dispatchable action (can optionally provide properties to the class for passing extra information).
 ```kotlin
 class MyAction(data: Int) : Dispatch.Action
 ```

-Register a class with dispatcher using the receiver property stored within the Dispatch instance, and provide functionality for actions the class wishes to receive
+Register a class with dispatcher using the receiver property stored within the Dispatch instance, and provide functionality for actions the class wishes to receive.
 ```kotlin
 class MyListener(receiver: Dispatch.Receiver) : Dispatch.Listener<Dispatch.Action> {
     init {